gmzi/javascripter/z-terminal.md

 documentation or text in general, or with actual code.
 These are the steps:

 1.  fork the repo in to your github account.
-2.  clone repo in your local computer vscode.
+2.  clone yopur forked repo in your local computer.
-3. Make the changes, stage them and push them.
+3. Make the changes, stage them and push them yo your github fork.
-4. Now, after your changes are pushed and visible in your github, make the PULL REQUEST.
+4. Now, after your changes are pushed and visible in your fork, click on the the PULL REQUEST button (github).
+    This will take you to the project's original fork in the owner's github.
+Click CREATE PULL REQUEST.
-5. Put the title and description of the change that you propose.
+5. Put the title and description of the change that you propose, and click CREATE PULL REQUEST.
 6. Now the owner of the repo will decide about merging in your change or not (you should see your requeest on the owner's repo).

-`git clone https://....` clone a repository in local folder
+You still have your own forked version with your changes.

 ---